 The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.

 The membership panel is a list of chartered members only.

-- Perception and production of spoken, written, gestural/signed, and tactile languages at the phonetic, morphological, syntactic, and semantic levels
+- Perception and production of spoken, written, gestural/signed, and tactile languages at the phonetic/phonological, morphological, syntactic, semantic, and pragmatic levels

 - Aphasia, specific language impairment, and other language and communication disorders: their nature, origins, developmental course, assessment, prevention, treatment, and remediation.

 - Language acquisition and development across the lifespan, including bilingualism and multilingualism

 - Perceptual and cognitive processes underlying reading and writing abilities and disorders such as dyslexia and dysgraphia; interventions for reading and writing disorders.

 - Neurobiological and genetic foundations underlying language and communication abilities; including speech, reading, and writing